Skip to content

 OptionDescription

---refresh <STRATEGY>Refresh strategy: trigger, scheduled
+--refresh-strategy <STRATEGY>Refresh strategy: trigger-based, scheduled

 Examples: